Streaming Revenue Will Overtake Pay TV in Q3 of 2024

 4 Min Read

 There’s much to be celebrated this Mother’s Day, but are your marketing efforts hitting the bullseye?
 Not always, according to market research company OnePoll, whose research found that 40% of mothers fake reactions to Mother’s Day gifts they don’t like.
 It’s no wonder then that last year’s data revealed that almost half (44%) of shoppers wanted to find a unique or different gift, and 40% wanted to find a gift that created a special memory.
 Experts predict that this year’s spending will outperform the record $28.1 billion Mother’s Day expenditure last year.
-Preparation is key to making the most of this opportunity, and so we wanted to expand upon some of the guidance in our recently released annual report and whitepaper.
+Preparation is key to making the most of this opportunity, and so we wanted to expand upon some of the guidance in our recently released annual report.

 ‘Know your audience,’ as they say.
 So, what do we know about this key demographic?
 There are approximately 85 million mothers in the United States—that’s more than half (53%) of the female population in the country.
 The average age of a first-time mom in the U.S. is 26 years old, and the average household has 1.9 children.
 Of course, there are different categories of mothers—around 18% are stay-at-home moms, according to a new Pew Research Center analysis of U.S. Census Bureau data.
 And one in five (22%) are Millennial Moms.
 Single moms make up 81% of all single parent families in the U.S. Whatever category of mom it may be, mothers are on the clock 24-7.
 This means middle-of-the-night feedings, getting woken up to shuttle their kids to and from school, or extracurricular activities.
 As a marketer, not only are you targeting shoppers in-market for Mother’s Day gifts, but be prepared to market to moms too who are looking for a little self-care on their special day—on their schedule, not yours.
 And, know that moms are mobile-first as they might not have the luxury of sitting in front of a television or desktop all day.
 However, stay-at-home mothers spend around seven and a half more hours each week watching TV and Connected TV devices than their working counterparts.